Most of the world trades with the EU on WTO terms.

 James Delingpole, 3 January 2019

-But it’s not correct to say that Israel is in this group.
-Israel has a free trade agreement with the EU.
-Also, Singapore has negotiated an agreement which now has to be agreed by the European Council and European Parliament.
+In particular, it’s wrong to say that Israel trade on WTO terms with the EU; Israel has a free trade agreement with the EU (Mr. Delingpole corrected this after we contacted him).
+Also, Singapore has negotiated an agreement which now has to be ratified (and at the time the claim was made still had to be agreed by the European Council and European Parliament).

-In addition Syria’s trade agreement with the EU is suspended, and trade agreements with Japan and Singapore are ratified or close to being ratified but have not yet taken effect.
+In addition, at the time the claim was made Syria’s trade agreement with the EU was suspended, and trade agreements with Japan, and Singapore were ratified or close to being ratified but had not yet taken effect.
 The EU is also negotiating free trade agreements with various other countries.

-The EU also has “preferential trade agreements” with various developing countries.
+The EU also has “preferential trade arrangements” with various developing countries.
 This is where one country or body like the EU grants preferential tariffs on imports from developing countries.
-As these arrangements are unilateral (they’re one way and so don’t require a two-way trade deal), we’ve not included these countries in our calculations.
+Another 47 WTO countries who don’t have free trade agreements with the EU appear to have preferential access instead, along with another seven WTO observers.

 Comparing the trade arrangements of the UK and other countries doesn’t tell us much

 There's a more fundamental problem with comparing how the UK could trade with the EU post-Brexit with how other countries currently trade with the EU.

 That’s because the EU is not a local market for the countries mentioned in the claim.